 Biotin is vital to many body functions.
 According to the University of Maryland Medical Center, vitamin B7 is used by the body to metabolize carbohydrates, fats and amino acids.
 It is also vital for the normal growth of fetuses.

 Many people take biotin supplements to increase the health of their skin, hair and nails.
-While more research is needed, it seems that B7 may be helpful in these areas.
-A double-blind study by the Ablon Skin Institute Research Center and the University of California found that taking biotin created significant hair growth in women with temporary hair thinning.
-The U.S. National Library of Medicine also notes that biotin can be helpful in the treatment of skin rashes in infants known as seborrheic dermatitis or cradle cap.
-There is no research to prove this claim, according to the Penn State Hershey Medical Center.
+A double-blind study by the Ablon Skin Institute Research Center and the University of California found that taking biotin created significant hair growth in both women!
+The U.S. National Library of Medicine also notes that biotin can be helpful in the treatment of skin rashes.

-"Biotin is important for hair, skin and nails," said Lauren Graf, clinical dietitian for Montefiore-Einstein Cardiac Wellness Program.
+"Biotin is important for the growth of hair, nails, and healthy reproduction of skin" said Lauren Graf, clinical dietitian for Montefiore-Einstein Cardiac Wellness Program.
 "Low levels of biotin can lead to brittle nails and thinning hair.
-There is some evidence that biotin supplements can help prevent hair thinning, especially if you are deficient.
-Taking a biotin supplement is not likely to be harmful and may improve hair quality."
+There is evidence that taking a biotin supplement can prevent hair thinning, especially if you are deficient."

-Though there’s minimal research to support the effects of biotin on hair growth, there’s strong evidence to support a deficiency will cause hair loss.
+There's research to support the effects of biotin on hair growth and it's well known that a deficiency of Biotin will cause hair loss.
 Similarly, the vitamin also helps thicken nail cuticles and prevents breakage.
 A number of hair care companies are now including biotin directly in their products though Fyshe suggests taking biotin orally for optimal results.
-Thirty micrograms (mcg) a day is the adequate intake level listed for adults over the age of 19.

 A biotin deficiency can lead to a variety of skin problems including rashes, acne, psoriasis, dermatitis and overall itchiness.
 “B vitamins play a key role in the function of the nervous system and do affect hormone function, which suggests why depleting biotin levels can in turn play a significant role in skin health,” says Fyshe.
 If skin isn’t nourished from the inside out, toxicities will form throughout the nervous system and manifest itself on the skin’s surface.
 This is one of the biggest signs that suggest a deficiency in biotin or vitamin B.

 Biotin plays a pivotal role in supporting metabolic function and works as a co-enzyme to help break down food, particularly carbohydrates.
 This reaction is further accelerated when biotin is paired with chromium.
 Your resting metabolic rate is elevated and food breaks down faster when consuming biotin, which is why there’s a link to biotin and accelerating weight loss.
-However, research is still preliminary and in no way does biotin act as a weight loss pill.
-It is still important to pair the supplement with a healthy diet and exercise regime to make sure you meet your slim-down goals.
-The good news: biotin is widely available and can be found in many foods such chicken, soy, walnuts, whole grains, beans and legumes.
+Please note, it is still important to pair the supplement with a healthy diet and exercise regime to make sure you meet your slim-down goals.

 5. Regulate blood sugar